Stochastic Optimal Control via Local Occupation Measures: Introduction

+\item more fine-grained and interpretable control over tightening of the SDP relaxations when compared to increasing the level in the MSOS hierarchy \end{enumerate} As we demonstrate with examples, these advantages hold the potential to construct equally or even tighter relaxations that can be solved notably faster than those derived with the traditional approach.
+Another potential advantage worth mentioning, though beyond the scope of this work, is that the proposed approach is similar in spirit to a wide range of discretization techniques for the numerical solution of partial differential equations; as such, the resultant MSOS relaxations exhibit a similar weakly-coupled block structure which may be exploited, for example with distributed optimization techniques~\cite{Shin2020DecentralizedProblems,Boyd2010DistributedMultipliers}.

-A discretization approach closely related to the proposed local occupation measure framework has recently been proposed by \citet{cibulka2021spatio} in the context of approximating the region of attraction for deterministic control systems by means of sum-of-squares programming.
-In another related work, \citet{holtorf2021tigher} have used temporal discretization in order to improve moment bounding schemes for trajectories of stochastic chemical systems described as jump processes.
-Both works found significant computational merits over the traditional moment-sum-of-squares hierarchy.
-This contribution unifies and extends both works by introducing the notion of local occupation measures which applies beyond deterministic control problems to jump and diffusion control problems alike.
-The local occupation measure framework is independent from and can be complemented by other approaches aimed at improving the tractability and practicality of the moment-sum-of-squares hierarchy, most notably sparse moment-sum-of-squares hierarchies~\cite{schlosser2020sparse,wang2021exploiting,zheng2019sparse} and linear/second-order-cone programming hierarchies~\cite{ahmadi2014dsos,ahmadi2017optimization,ahmadi2019construction,ahmadi2019dsos}.
+A partitioning approach closely related to the here proposed local occupation measure framework has recently been studied by Cibulka et al.~\cite{cibulka2021spatio} in the context of approximating the region of attraction for deterministic control systems via sum-of-squares programming.
+In another related work, Holtorf and Barton~\cite{holtorf2024tighter} have used temporal partitioning in order to improve MSOS bounding schemes for trajectories of stochastic chemical systems modeled by jump processes.
+Both works report significant computational merits of the respective modifications.
+Here, we unify and extend both works by introducing the notion of local occupation measures which applies beyond deterministic control problems to jump and diffusion control problems alike.
+The resultant framework is independent from and can be complemented by other approaches aimed at improving the tractability and practicality of the MSOS hierarchy, such as symmetry reduction ~\cite{riener2013exploiting,augier2023symmetry}, sparsity exploitation~\cite{schlosser2020sparse,wang2021exploiting,zheng2019sparse}, and linear/second-order cone programming hierarchies~\cite{ahmadi2014dsos,ahmadi2017optimization,ahmadi2019construction,ahmadi2019dsos}.